mpv-player/mpv/DOCS/man/lua.rst

     script - if not, the previous binding with the same name will be overwritten.
 You can omit the name, in which case a random name is generated internally.

+    The last argument is used for additional flags.
+Currently, this includes the string ``repeatable``, which enables key repeat for this specific binding.

     Internally, key bindings are dispatched via the ``script_message_to`` input command and ``mp.register_script_message``.